rakw1995/09-Juicy-Breakout/README.md

 Each color is worth a different number of points.

 Here's the juice, and how I juiced it:
-* added music, found on opengameart.org
+* added music, found at https://opengameart.org/content/a-lucid-dream
 * collision sound effects, found on opengameart.org
 * particles!
 *